ravindu644/SealRom/README.md

 SealRom is a free and open source modification that works on various samsung devices but mostly on exynos.
 TODO
 * reorganize and document the source code better
+  HOW TO APPLY SEALROM PATCHES

+To apply services.jar patches you have to decompile framework/services.jar and apply the patch file on the source with git

   HOW TO BUILD IT ?